Women’s Health

 What are your choices?

 Diet can be crucial because it can help to control excess levels of oestrogen that can stimulate the growth of fibroids.
-If it is necessary for you to have surgical treatment because a fibroid is preventing conception, for example, then it is so important that you start eating well as soon as can, even before the surgery, in order to prevent a fibroid from regrowing after it has been removed.
+If you must have surgical treatment because a fibroid is preventing conception, for example, then it is so vital that you start eating well as soon as can, even before the surgery, to prevent a fibroid from regrowing after it has been removed.

 Your liver

 Your liver detoxifies harmful substances, such as toxins, waste products, drugs and alcohol.
-It also responsible for processing the hormones that your body produces so that they can’t cause you any harm.
-It is supposed to deactivate oestrogen, however, if your liver is compromised and function is not at its optimum level.
+It is also responsible for processing your body’s hormones so that they can’t cause you any harm.
+It is supposed to deactivate oestrogen; however, if your liver is compromised and function is not at its optimum level.
 You can develop an accumulation of oestrogen because it is not being eliminated from the body properly.
 This will then lead to fibroid growth.

 Menopause